 Note: If you set these data types, BlueConic will enforce them.
 Once there is at least one profile with a value for the profile property, you can no longer change the data type (except for "Text" profile properties, which can be changed to the type "Email address" at all times).
 Learn more about validating and enforcing data types in profile properties.

-The expert settings for a profile property control the privacy level of the property and what happens to the value of a profile property during a merge when two or more profiles are merged.
-You can also assign a unique identifier to a profile property that aids in the retrieving of property values using the BlueConic API.
+Use the profile property expert settings to control the privacy level of the property, its data sensitivity (PII vs non-PII), and what happens to the value of a profile property during profile merging.
+You can also assign a unique identifier to a profile property that aids in the retrieving of property values using the BlueConic REST API.

-If you aren't sure about how to configure these settings, it's best to leave them at the default value or ask your consultant.
+If you aren't sure about how to configure these settings, it's best to leave them at the default value or ask your BlueConic customer success manager.

 Validating and enforcing data types